What Does Colon Cancer Feel Like? | Hackensack Meridian Health

 Michael P. Del Rosario, M.D.

-Colorectal cancer is among the top three most common cancers in men and women in the United States.
-According to the American Cancer Society, lifetime risk of developing colorectal cancer is about 1 in 23 for men and 1 in 26 for women—although a person’s likelihood depends on their specific risk factors.
+Colorectal cancer is the second most common cause of cancer death in the United States.
+According to the American Cancer Society, about 1 in 23 for men and 1 in 26 for women will develop colorectal cancer in their lifetime.

 Signs and Symptoms of Colorectal Cancer

-“The very first signs of colorectal cancer are often subtle,” says Michael P. Del Rosario, M.D., a colorectal surgeon at Southern Ocean Medical Center.
+“The very first signs of colorectal cancer are often subtle,” says Dr. Del Rosario.

-He says there’s a misconception that if you don’t feel anything amiss in your abdomen, there’s no reason to consider the possibility of colorectal cancer.
-Unfortunately, being asymptomatic is quite common, which makes proactive screening so important.
+“Some people think if you don’t feel anything wrong in your belly, there’s no need to screen for colorectal cancer.
+Unfortunately, having no symptoms is quite common, which makes screening so important,” he adds.

 Next Steps & Resources: